swetha679/ENCODER8TO3DATAFLOW/README.md

 /* write all the steps invloved */

 **PROGRAM**
-developed by swetha nivasini b r registration number  24900367
+developed by Swetha Nivasini B R registration number  24900367